Types of Sunscreen

 Everyday sunscreen: Do I need to wear it even when indoors?

-It’s natural to think that the trick to do is to just stay indoors all the time to avoid sun exposure and not have to worry about the sunscreen application.
+It’s natural to think that the trick to avoiding UV rays is to just stay indoors all the time and not have to worry about using sunscreen.
 However, that trick may not safeguard you throughout the day.

 It is still important to layer an adequate amount of it despite being indoors and on top of doing other activities.